 The Second-level short specialisation degree in Research Methodology and Clinical Experimentation prepares specialised professionals in order to conceptualise, design, and manage all phases of research and clinical trials of medicines for human use as well as devices, and to critically analyse the results.

-The Second-level short specialisation degree in Research Methodology and Clinical Experimentation develops knowledge and skills for the application of the theoretical and practical tools necessary for the proper design, conduct, and management of a research and clinical trial of medicines for human use as well as devices.
+The training activities of the Second-level short specialisation degree in Research Methodology and Clinical Experimentation develop the knowledge and skills for the application of the theoretical and practical tools necessary for the correct design, conduct and management of a clinical trial.

-The course allows students to gain knowledge on methodologies as well as on the design of the study protocol in all of its phases, monitoring the study, evaluating the efficacy and tolerability of the treatment, and analysis of the results obtained via state-of-the-art techniques.
+The course is developed through the acquisition of knowledge based on methodologies, but also on the design of the study protocol in all its phases, on the monitoring of the study, on the evaluation of the effectiveness and tolerability of the treatment and on the analysis of the results obtained with state-of-the-art techniques.

 The Second-level short specialisation degree in Research Methodology and Clinical Experimentation trains professionals to be experts, capable of conceiving, designing, and managing all phases of research and clinical trials of medicines for human use as well as devices, and of critically analysing the results.